gyulanemeth/bluefox.email/courses/email-marketing-course-for-busy-saas-founders/lesson-01.md

 ## Defining Your Lists

+One list might not be enough...
+It's time to think about all of the different emails your users will receive.
+(Don't worry, you can apply changes later.)

 What topics you wanna cover... don't worry, you can add new lists later.

+Transactional emails are not tied to lists -> no problem here.

+You will need to give the opportunity for your users to opt-out from your emails...
+It's required to make it possible to unsubscribe from all, but if you show them that there are specific lists for specific topics, they might stay signed up for a topic or two.

+A quick example...
+You might have one list for "Notifications" (eg.: someone sent you a message while your app was not open), and one "Product Updates" (eg.: these newsletters).

 ## Collecting Your First Contacts